-As a holistic nutritionist specializing in the use of bee products for healing and health, I've come to rely on bee pollen as a nutritional powerhouse and have written about the many bee pollen health benefitsextensively.
+As a holistic nutritionist specializing in the use of bee products for healing and health, I've come to rely on bee pollen as a nutritional powerhouse and have written about the many bee pollen health benefits extensively.

 With it's high protein content, bee pollen contains over a dozen vitamins, 28 minerals, 11 enzymes and co-enzymes, and 14 fatty acids.
 It really is one of nature's superfoods and science is now starting to explore the many health benefits that bee pollen offers.

 Beyond the vitamins and minerals in bee pollen, what is the 'secret sauce' in these tiny little granules harvested by the bees?
 For years there have been endless stories of healing about bee pollen but little scientific evidence to support these claims.
 To this day, it astounds me what I see some websites are telling people their bee pollen will do.
 But with recent advances in technology and food science, we're now able to dig a little deeper into nature's creations and find out exactly why certain foods do what they do for human health.

-And bee pollen is no exception.
+Bee pollen is no exception.

 Antioxidants seem to be all the rage today.
 With our new found ability to measure the antioxidant capacity of all foods, we're now able to see which foods truly are the healthiest for humans to consume on a regular basis.